404notfound-erdosbootcampproject/reddit_analysis/README.md

 - The number of top-level comments in the first hour
 - The total number of all comments on the post

 Our preliminary analysis showed that the data for meme posts and non-meme posts is shaped very differently, so for this project, we decided to restrict our analysis to non-meme posts.
-We similarly discard any posts with a particular short title or body, so that we focus our analysis on a single type of post: wordy non-meme posts.

 ## Measuring Popularity